-Becoming a B Corp may seem daunting at first if you are a small business.
+Applying to become a B Corp may seem daunting at first if you are a small business.
 However, many small businesses have undergone the certification process.
-To decide if applying is right for you, consider the messaging, timeline, costs and benefits of certification.
+To decide if applying is right for you, consider the messaging, timeline, costs and benefits of becoming a certified B Corp.

-To start, what is a B Corporation?
-B Corp stands for “benefit corporation”.
-This is a type of legal identity for a company certified by B Lab as voluntarily meeting specific standards of environmental and social performance, transparency, and accountability.
-According to B Corp’s website:
+B Corp stands for “benefit corporation” and is a type of legal identity for a company certified by B Lab as voluntarily meeting specific standards of environmental and social performance, transparency, and accountability.
+According to B Corp’s website;

-“B Corp Certification is a designation that a business is meeting high standards of verified performance, accountability, and transparency on factors from employee benefits and charitable giving to supply chain practices and input materials.”official website
+“B Corp Certification is a designation that a business is meeting high standards of verified performance, accountability, and transparency on factors from employee benefits and charitable giving to supply chain practices and input materials.”B Lab’s website

-Becoming a B Corporation is completely voluntary.
-So, it is important to determine if this process is right for your company.
+Becoming a B Corp is completely voluntary, so you should determine if this process is right for your company.
 Because B Corporations demonstrate high social and environmental performance, accountability and transparency your business will be required to uphold similar standards.
-B Lab’s messaging centers around the desire to assist in the creation of an inclusive, equitable, and regenerative economy.
-First, decide if your company believes in B Lab’s messaging and seeks to uphold ethical and sustainable standards.
-This could include standards like employee benefits, charitable giving, supply chain practices and input materials.
-If all of this aligns with your company’s values then becoming a B Corporation may be right for you.
+B Lab’s messaging is centered around the desire to assist in the creation of an inclusive, equitable and regenerative economy.
+Decide first if your company believes in B Lab’s messaging and seeks to uphold ethical and sustainable standards.
+This could include employee benefits, charitable giving, supply chain practices and input materials.
+If all of this aligns with your company’s values then this may be the right fit for you.
 You can start by checking if the application process is available in your state.

-Although the application process begins by completing the free and confidential B Impact Assessment, certified B Corporations pay annual scaled certification fees.
+Although the application process begins with completing the free and confidential B Impact Assessment, certified B Corporations pay annual certification fees scaled according to revenue.
 These fees license companies to use intellectual property, such as the B Corp logo.
-In addition to annual fees, B Corps must renew their certification either every three years or after experiencing a change of control or initial public offering.
-Fees vary by region and are subject to additional costs.
-Be sure to visit your local B Lab website for more detailed information.
+In addition to annual fees, B Corps are required to renew their certification either every three years or after experiencing a change of control or initial public offering.
+As fees vary by region and are subject to additional costs, visit your local B Lab website for more detailed information.

-Becoming a B Corporation ultimately encourages social responsibility.
+Becoming a B Corp ultimately encourages social responsibility.
 Since consumers are becoming increasingly aware of environmental impacts, many seek to buy from companies that are sustainable and make positive social efforts.
 As a certified B Corp, your business is held accountable for social and environmental responsibility.
-By adhering to their standards, you make your company’s practices transparent.
-This enables consumers to see the operation of companies they support.
-Likewise, the certification process’ 80-point minimum can help your company identify and resolve wasteful spending.
+By adhering to B Corp standards, your company’s practices are transparent, allowing consumers to see the operation of companies they support.
+Likewise, the certification process can help your company identify and resolve wasteful spending.

 Your company may also save money in the long run as a B Corp.
 Once certified, a business has access to B Corp community data.
 This provides access to the most cost-effective means of production in order to be sustainable.
 Overall, B Corp certification aids in attracting like-minded customers and potentially saving costs.